neutrino2211/valradar/README.md

 ### DataContext Class

-The `DataContext` class is used to maintain state during processing:

-- `__init__`: Initialize the context with input data
+The `DataContext` class is used to maintain state during processing.
+It is not required but the concept is very useful for passing around context between each call to the collection and processing functions as those functions would not be able to share data otherwise
-- `collect`: Collect new data and return new contexts
-- `process`: Process the collected data and return results

 ### Plugin Configuration